ojacques/mkdocs-git-committers-plugin-2/README.md

 * `enterprise_hostname` - The enterprise hostname of your github account (Github Enterprise customers only).
 * `repository` - The name of the repository, e.g. 'ojacques/mkdocs-git-committers-plugin-2'
 * `branch` - The name of the branch to pull commits from, e.g. 'master' (default)
-* `token` - A github Personal Access Token to avoid github rate limits
+* `token` - A github Personal Access Token to avoid github rate limits.
+The token does not need any scope: uncheck everything when creating the GitHub Token at https://github.com/settings/tokens/new
 * `enabled` - Disables plugin if set to `False` for e.g. local builds (default: `True`)

 Tip: You can specify the GitHub token via an environment variable in the following way: